St Josephs Primary school_June 2018 9

 Develop your mental health first aid skills

-You may also be interested in our Mental Health First Aid courses.
+You may also interested in our Mental Health First Aid courses.
 A uniquely practical approach to creating competent and confident workplace first aiders who can spot the signs and respond to the mental and physical health needs of a person experiencing a mental health issue.

 Beyond our training course offering, we believe it’s our duty as St John Ambulance to help schools and all companies with mental health in the workplace as much as we can.
 Therefore, we’ve put together a large range of free resources, signposting material and guidance around mental health & wellbeing that you can access here.
 Mental Health in the workplace is a subject we feel very passionate about so please take a look and use whichever of the resources you need and share them with anyone who you think may benefit from them.